ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/selavy.rst

     #
     # We will search just a subsection of the image
     Selavy.flagSubsection = true
+    # The subsection shows the pixel range for each axis, giving the
+    #  first & last pixel to be used (1-based).
     Selavy.subsection = [251:1800,251:1800,*,*]
     #
     # This is how we divide it up for distributed processing, with the